Isaac Habrecht II

 Isaac Habrecht II (1589–1633) was a professor of astronomy and mathematics in Strasbourg.
 He was also a doctor of medicine and philosophy.

 Uranography

 Isaac Habrecht II made a celestial globe and a couple of celestial planispheres.
-He introduced some constellations that were created by a Dutch cartographer, Plancius, and he invented now the obsolete constellation Rhombus.
-It followed by a French cartographer Royer.
-Later, it was turned into le Reticule Romboide (now Reticulum) by a French astronomer, de Lacaille.
+He included constellations that were created by Dutch cartographer, Plancius, and he invented the now obsolete constellation Rhombus.
+Rhombus was included in several later charts, including those of Royer.
+Lacaille's southern star chart of 1756 reconfigured the constellation into le Reticule Romboide (now Reticulum).